wpilibsuite/frc-docs/source/docs/software/commandbased/organizing-command-based.rst

 Command Groups
 ^^^^^^^^^^^^^^

 Command groups have slightly different organizational concerns, but many of the same principles apply.
 Certain command groups are used in just one place, and so it's more sensible to define a command group entirely using inline decorators shortly before it is used (such as the ``intakeRunSequence`` command immediately above).
 However, command groups that are reused often, or large command groups such as autonomous routines, are still better when split into separate files.
-We'll consider command group using the same example from the previous section:
+We'll consider command group definitions using the same example from the previous section:

 .. tabs::